The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Applying causal discovery algorithms to quantum correlations

 The deBroglie-Bohm interpretation is a prominent example of a model that seeks to provide a causal explanation of Bell correlations using superluminal causal influences.
 Consider the deBroglie-Bohm interpretation of a relativistic theory such as the model of QED provided by Struyve and Westman~\cite{Struyve2007}, or else of a nonrelativistic theory wherein the interaction Hamiltonians are such that there is a maximum speed at which signals can propagate.
 In both cases, it is presumed that there is a preferred rest frame that is hidden at the operational level.
 In a Bell experiment, if the measurement on the left wing occurs prior to the measurement on the right wing relative to the preferred rest frame, then there is a superluminal causal influence from the setting on the left wing to the outcome on the right wing, mediated by the quantum state, which is considered to be a part of the ontology of the theory~\cite{Bohm1993}.
 (Note that no causal influence from the outcome of the first experiment to the outcome of the second is required because the outcomes are deterministic functions of the Bohmian configuration and the wavefunction.)
 It follows from our analysis that the parameters in the causal model posited by the deBroglie-Bohm interpretation must be fine-tuned in order to explain the lack of superluminal signalling.

 Valentini's version of the deBroglie-Bohm interpretation makes this fact particularly clear.
 In Refs.~\cite{Valentini1991a,Valentini1991b} he has noted that the wavefunction plays a dual role in the deBroglie-Bohm interpretation.
 On the one hand, it is part of the ontology, a pilot wave that dictates the dynamics of the system's configuration (the positions of the particles in the nonrelativistic theory).
 On the other hand, the wavefunction has a statistical character, specifying the distribution over the system's configurations.
 In order to eliminate this dual role, Valentini suggests that the wavefunction is only a pilot wave and that \emph{any} distribution over the configurations should be allowed as the initial condition.
 It is argued that one can still recover the standard distribution of configurations on a coarse-grained scale as a result of dynamical evolution~\cite{Valentini2008}.
 Within this approach, the no-signalling constraint is a feature of a special equilibrium distribution.
 The tension between Bell inequality violations and no-signalling is resolved by abandoning the latter as a fundamental feature of the world and asserting that it only holds as a \emph{contingent} feature.
 The fine-tuning is explained as the consequence of equilibration.
 (It has also been noted in the causal model literature that equilibration phenomena might account for fine-tuning of causal parameters~\cite{dash2005}.)
-Conversely, the version of the deBroglie-Bohm interpretation espoused by D\"{u}rr, Goldstein and Zhangi~\cite{Durr1992} -- which takes no-signalling to be a non-contingent feature of the theory -- does not seek to provide a dynamical explanation of the fine-tuning.
-Consequently, it seems fair to say that the fine-tuning required by the deBroglie-Bohm interpretation is less objectionable in Valentini's version of the theory.